fedemahf/blog/_posts/2024-04-11-reverse-proxing-multiple-github-pages-websites-into-one-subdomain-using-nginx.md

 nginx -t
 ```

-If everything is fine, you should be able to reload the nginx configuration.
+If everything is fine, you should be able to reload the NGINX configuration.

 ```sh
 nginx -s reload